Measurement Guide

 Make sure that your sample is dry and clean before you start the measurement.
 When scanning wet samples, please use a dry cloth to wipe off any water drops on the material as water will affect the result.

-To obtain a more representative result from textile samples with mixed fibers, measure at multiple spots and stretch the textile over the scan window.
+To obtain a more representative result for textile samples with mixed fibers, take measurements at several points and stretch the textile across the scan window.

 Some textiles have layered structures, with different materials on the outside compared to the inside (e.g., jackets, blazers, hoods).
 Since NIR spectroscopy primarily analyzes surfaces, results will vary depending on which side is measured.